grycap/im-web/README.md

 *   im_use_ssl: Uses HTTPS to connect with the APIs.
 Default value "false".
 *   im_host: Hostname of the IM service.
 Default value "im".
 *   im_port: Port of the IM service.
 Default value "8899".
+*   im_path: Path of the IM service.
+Default value "/".
 *   im_db: Location of the D.B. file used in the web application to store data.
 Default value "/home/www-data/im.db".
 *   openid_issuer: URL of the OpenID Issuer.
 Default value "".
 *   openid_name: OpenID Issuer name.
 Default value "".